 Philando Castile shooting: Acquitted officer takes buyout, leaves force

-MINNEAPOLIS – The Minnesota police officer who was acquitted in last year's fatal shooting of black motorist Philando Castile has left the suburban police department where he served under a separation agreement.
+MINNEAPOLIS – The Minnesota police officer who was acquitted in last year's fatal shooting of black motorist Philando Castile will receive $48,500 as he leaves the suburban department that employed him at the time of the killing, according to a separation agreement announced Monday.

-The Minneapolis suburb of St. Anthony announced Monday that Jeronimo Yanez is no longer with the police department.
-The terms were not released, and neither the city nor Yanez's attorney immediately responded to messages.
+Jeronimo Yanez will be paid the money in a lump sum, minus applicable deductions and withholdings for state and federal taxes.
+Under the five-page agreement released through a public records request, the Minneapolis suburb of St. Anthony also will pay Yanez for up to 600 hours of accrued and unused personal leave pay.
+The agreement, which has Monday's date, doesn't say how much time he has accrued.

+His annual salary at the time of the July 6, 2016, shooting was more than $72,600, not including overtime pay, according to documents released by the city.

-Castile, a 32-year-old elementary school cafeteria worker, was shot by Yanez during a traffic stop on July 6, 2016, after Castile told the officer he was armed.
+Yanez shot Castile, a 32-year-old elementary school cafeteria worker, several times during a traffic stop after Castile told the officer he was armed.
 Castile had a permit for his gun.
 The shooting gained widespread attention after Castile's girlfriend, who was in the car along with her then-4-year-old daughter, livestreamed its gruesome aftermath on Facebook.

-The city's statement Monday said the agreement "ends all employment rights" for Yanez.

-"Since Officer Yanez was not convicted of a crime, as a public employee, he would have appeal and grievance rights if terminated," the statement read.
+"Since Officer Yanez was not convicted of a crime, as a public employee, he would have appeal and grievance rights if terminated," it said in a statement.
 "A reasonable voluntary separation agreement brings to a close one part of this horrible tragedy.
 The City concluded this was the most thoughtful way to move forward and help the community-wide healing process proceed."

-Yanez had been with the St. Anthony Police Department since November 2011.
-His annual salary at the time of the shooting was more than $72,600, not including overtime pay, according to documents released by the city.
+Under the agreement, the city is released from lawsuits by Yanez.
+He was given 10 days to consider and sign the agreement and has 15 days to rescind it in writing.
+The agreement noted the official "date of separation" as June 30.

+Yanez wrote his initials and Monday's date on each page of the agreement and signed the last page along with the city manager.
+Yanez had been with the St. Anthony department since November 2011.

 After the trial, Castile's mother, Valerie Castile, reached a nearly $3 million settlement with the city, precluding a wrongful death lawsuit.